mekline/ClipboardHeadbop/Script - ClipboadHeadbop.md

 (Blanket off again).
 Now it's your turn - can you dax the toy?/can you dax at the toy/can you try?
 *Hand over to child.
 60 second free play window.
 If no immitations forthcoming, ok to say 2-3 more times:  Can you dax (at) the toy? or NAME, dax (at) the toy! (or ‘your turn!)
+#### Toy demo

+#### Toy handoff (first action)

+#### Exploration

+#### Wrap-up

+Welcome kid & family, sign consent forms, camera on, get settled.

+#### Printed instructions for parents

+Hello, and thanks for participating in our study today!

+At the end of our game today, I'm going to give your child a toy to play with, but the toy will stop working temporarily

+Please let your child play and explore with the toy - if they ask for help, you can say "Hm, I don't know!", but please don't describe the toy or give your child specific instructions.
+You can direct your child back to the toy by saying “Want to try again?”

+After about 60 seconds we will turn the toy back on for your child to play with!